5 Secrets burglars don't want you to know

 If you're worried you or your kids will be locked out, don't go the obvious key-under-a-fake-rock route.
 Get a smart door lock with a keypad for keyless entry.

 Once you have the lock situation handled, you need to know when that door comes open—no matter if you're home or not.
 Your best option is to invest in a home security system with door sensors.
-Our top pick is Vivint home security systems.
+Our top pick is Vivint home security systems, followed by the rest in this list of best home security systems.

 Once this system is set up, you'll get alerts to your phone when the front door, or any entry point is opened, no matter how far away you are.